You can manage your account online.

 The higher rate is used for business premises that are unoccupied and subject to pay rates.

-If you think you qualify for Discretionary Rate Relief you should read our guidance [52kb] and complete our Application for Charitable Discretionary Rate Relief.
-[32kb] ( Word version [42kb]).
+If you think you qualify for Discretionary Rate Relief you should read our guidance and complete our Application for charitable discretionary rate relief (Word version – application for charitable rate relief).

 Complete our online form if your address changes.

 If you miss a payment or pay late, we send a reminder giving you seven days.
 If you continue to miss payments, you could get a court summons and lose your right to pay by instalments.
 You will have to pay any costs we incur recovering the money.